Energy Education

 Cornell Cooperative Extension Association of Jefferson County continues to actively gather current information on energy and the environment to provide our community with up-to-date research-based knowledge and relevant programming.

-We are partnering with the Adirondack North Country Association and St. Lawrence County Cooperative Extension Association to deliver a NYSERDA Energy Hub program – The program focuses on educating and engaging the community on energy efficiencies and clean energy information.
-This is done through direct outreach and education to residents, multi-family homeowners, and small businesses, with a focus on low and moderate income residents in Jefferson, Lewis, Hamilton, Essex, Clinton, Franklin and St. Lawrence Counties.
-The Community Energy Advisors, as well as Community Energy Navigators (volunteers) can assist interested residents and other parties to take advantage of relevant energy and other programs and incentives, and access financing.
-Community Energy Advisors will follow up on progress and address questions and help to overcome barriers.
-To learn more, contact Kathryn Ripstein, Energy Program Manager.
-Please view an example of how this program can help families by providing education on NYSERDA eligible program as this case study demonstrates.
+We are partnering with the Adirondack North Country Association, SUNY Canton Crest, and St. Lawrence County Cooperative Extension Association to deliver a NYSERDA Energy Hub program.
+The program focuses on educating and engaging the community on energy efficiencies and clean energy information.
+Community Energy Advisors, with assistance from Community Energy Navigator volunteers, conduct direct outreach and education to residents, multi-family homeowners, and small businesses, with a focus on low- and moderate-income residents in Jefferson, Lewis, Hamilton, Essex, Clinton, Franklin and St. Lawrence Counties.
+Each county has its own Community Energy Advisor, who is available to provide resources, application assistance, and information on additional incentives and financing, for residents who are interested in taking advantage of New York State programs.
+Energy Advisors will be there to follow up on progress and address questions to overcome barriers.

 Contact